Dublin Ireland Airport tips & tricks from a local

 You can get a VAT refund on any purchase that you are taking back to your home country.
 You cannot get a VAT refund on hotels, meals or services only goods purchased that you are taking home.

 FEXCO Tax-Free Shopping is by far the easiest system to use in Ireland.
 You can apply for a Horizon card in advance of your trip and register it online.
-All the information you need is stored on the card and you simply present it within a shop that accepts the cards.
-Some shops will remove the VAT when you buy and others you will have to apply for a refund.
+All the information you need is stored on the card and you simply present it to a shop that accepts the cards.
+Some shops will remove the VAT when you buy and for others you will have to apply for a refund.

 Some shops will also simply refund the VAT if you show them your passport but this doesn’t happen often so keep all your receipts in an envelope so you can claim your refund.
 The shop will provide you with the correct type of receipt and a VAT refund form, which needs to be filled out and kept in an envelope with your receipts.